Is Social Media Linked to Sleep Disturbance?

 New Studies Examine Social Media and Sleep Quality

-There is a considerable body of evidence linking poor sleep habits to the Internet and computer use in general, with only a small fraction of recent studies observing social media use specifically.
-Heavy Internet use is correlated with shorter sleep duration, longer sleep latencies later bedtimes and rise times, and increased daytime tiredness in teens.
+Heavy Internet use is correlated with shorter sleep duration, longer sleep latencies, later bedtimes and rise times, and increased daytime tiredness in teens.
 However, since it is a phenomenon that is relatively recent, social media has yet to be widely researched.

 To address this gap in the literature, several new studies have examined how adolescents’ sleep quality is related to social media use specifically.
 The initial predictions were that greater social media use would be associated with poorer sleep quality, which fits in with previous studies on general Internet use.
-The research mentioned above on Internet use, in general, is unquestionably relevant when considering social media usage, as young people spend 54 percent of their total time online using social media.

-24 Hour Notifications Can Be Quite Harmful
+24-Hour Notifications Can Be Quite Harmful

 There is an important distinction when it comes to social media use as opposed to other types of Internet use.
-Explicitly, the existence of incoming alerts and notifications that happen 24 hours a day, seven days a week.
+Specifically, the existence of incoming alerts and notifications that happen 24 hours a day, seven days a week.
 This is an exclusive feature of social media that is especially relevant to sleep quality for two main reasons.
-First, incoming alerts during the late evenings have the ability to disturb sleep, as 86 percent of adolescents sleep with their mobile phone in the bedroom, commonly under their pillow or right in their hand.

-Second, relentless incoming alerts create significant pressure to be available 24 hours a day and bestow a fear of missing out.
 Young adults have reported feeling substantial anxiety when their access to texting is limited, and admit to feeling guilty and stressed when they do not reply to a message in the standard amount of time.
 Therefore, it is possible that young people have a tough time relaxing at bedtime due to a fear of missing out on new messages or content.
-These rare aspects of social media use provide a strong argument for a link with reduced sleep quality.

 Further Research Confirms Unsettling Predictions

 A 2014 study from the University of Pittsburgh School of Medicine led by Dr. Jessica C. Levenson looked into The Association between Social Media Use and Sleep Disturbance among Young Adults.
 The University of Pittsburgh Schools of the Health Sciences include the schools of Medicine, Nursing, Dental Medicine, Pharmacy, Health and Rehabilitation Sciences and the Graduate School of Public Health.
-The research found that young people who use social media more often are also more likely to suffer from disturbed sleep patterns.

-In 2014, Dr. Levenson and her associates sampled 1,788 American adults ages 19 through 32, using questionnaires to establish social media use and a measurement system to assess sleep disturbances.
+In 2014, Dr. Levenson and her associates sampled 1,788 American adults aged 19 through 32, using questionnaires to establish social media use and a measurement system to assess sleep disturbances.
 The questionnaires asked about the 11 most common social media platforms at the time: Facebook, YouTube, Twitter, Google Plus, Instagram, Snapchat, Reddit, Tumblr, Pinterest, Vine and LinkedIn.

-Results determined that insufficient sleep duration and sleep disturbance and are associated with daytime sleepiness and a variety of poor health outcomes.
+Results determined that insufficient sleep duration and sleep disturbance are associated with daytime sleepiness and a variety of poor health outcomes.
 For instance, insufficient sleep adversely affects cognitive performance, weight, mood, immune function, cardiovascular risk, and metabolism.

 Final Thoughts